owenthereal/blog/posts/ruby/_posts/2011-07-20-testing-rest-web-services-with-rails.md

 a web server.
 By having each test start and stop the web server, tests can be easily run with no external dependencies.

-To control the startup and shutdown of a web server, it's as simple as having something like this:
+To control the startup and shutdown of a web server before and after all suites run, it's as simple as having something like this:

 {% highlight ruby %}
+# client/spec_helper.rb

-describe Task do
+RSpec.configure do |config|
-  before :all do
+  config.before(:suite) do
     @server = Server.new(server_path)
     @server.start
   end

-  after :all do
+  config.after(:suite) do
     @server.stop
   end
 end